 Open Source Software: open-source software comprised in the Service which is not owned or controlled by LearnerLab but which is freely available for redistribution (such as source libraries or plugins).

-Output Material: the materials created by the Client or Authorised Users as a result of using the Service, which may comprise Input Material, Background IP, Foreground IP, Templates, Third Party IP and Open Source Software.
+Output Material: the materials (including digital video and audio files) created by the Client or Authorised Users as a result of using the Service, which may comprise Input Material, Background IP, Foreground IP, Templates, Third Party IP and Open Source Software.

 Renewal Period: the period described in Clause 14.1.

-Service: the StoryTagger guided video storytelling tool for capturing and sharing real customer and employee experiences enabling Authorised Users of the Client to create, store, view and download resources, provided by LearnerLab to the Client under this agreement as more particularly described in the Documentation.
+Service: the StoryTagger guided video storytelling tool for capturing and sharing customer and employee experiences, enabling Authorised Users of the Client to communicate, create, store, view and download resources, provided by LearnerLab to the Client under this Agreement as more particularly described in the Documentation.

-Service Order: the appended and agreed service order that relates to the Client’s use of the Services under this agreement.
+Service Order: a service order that sets out the scope of the Client’s use of the Service under this Agreement and agreed in writing by LearnerLab.

 Software: the online software applications provided by LearnerLab as part of the Service.